What are phototypes?

 And how best to tan each phototype?

-Each phototype reacts differently to sun exposure because the amount of melanin in its skin is different.
+Each phototype reacts differently to sun exposure, as different is the amount of melanin in his skin.

 In dermatology, there are 6 classifications of phototype for different complexions.